Eid al-Fitr: United Kingdom

 Although Eid al-Fitr is not a recognized public holiday in the United Kingdom, many schools, businesses, and organisations allow for at least a day's leave to be taken for religious celebrations.

-Most of the masajid in the United kingdom hold special events after Eid prayer, including Islamic musical performances, brunch buffets, rides such bouncy castles and carousels.

-New Eid tradition are born in internet era.
-As elsewhere, Muslims in the United Kingdom celebrate Eid by decorating houses, gift giving and Eid parties for kids.
+In the United Kingdom, individuals take part in prayers and play games for Eid al-Fitr.
+Blackburn Rovers F.C. had an Eid prayer on their pitch in 2022.

 Americas

 United States

 In New York City, alternate side parking (street cleaning) regulations are suspended on Eid.
 Beginning in 2016, New York City public schools also remain closed on Eid.
-In Houston, Texas, the annual prayers are offered at the George R. Brown Convention Center in downtown Houston, organised by the Islamic Society of Greater Houston (ISGH).
-In other states, with smaller Muslim populations, it is common that schools will remain open on Eid al-Fitr.
+Other school districts close on Eid, including Irvington New Jersey's school district and Vermont's Burlington School District.

 The United States Postal Service (USPS) has issued several Eid postage stamps, across several years—starting in 2001—honoring "two of the most important festivals in the Islamic calendar: Eid al-Fitr and Eid al-Adha."
-Eid stamps were released in 2001–2002, 2006–2009, and 2011.
+Eid stamps were released in 2001–2002, 2006–2009, 2011, and 2013.
+They are also being issued as Forever Stamps.
+All Eid stamps to date show the work of Mohamed Zakariya.

-Most masaajid in the North America held special events after Eid prayer including Islamic musical performance, Brunch Buffets, rides such Bouncy, Carousel, Slide for kids.

-New Eid traditions have been born in the Internet era.
-Some Muslim in North America now celebrating Eid with decorating houses, gift giving and Eid parties for kids.
+Mosques in North America offer Eid prayer.
+For Eid during the COVID-19 pandemic in the United States, some mosques required temperature checks and for participants to socially distance.
+Other mosques gathered at public parks to celebrate.
+By 2021, some Muslims were returning to mosques to pray for the holiday.

 Trinidad and Tobago

 The Muslim population of Trinidad and Tobago popularly eat sawine/vermicelli, a sweet dessert, to mark the celebration, but the feast also consists of curries, rotis, and chicken and curry goat.
-Eid al-Fitr is a public holiday in Trinidad and Tobago.
+Eid al-Fitr is a public holiday in Trinidad and Tobago, having been declared in 1962.